 Below is a list of all the festivals and awards Bosniak has had the pleasure of screening at.

 "In our first month, we were working on editing productions, using equipment and getting experience.
 Humber also taught me a lot about working with people, so my boss is comfortable with me dealing directly with clients.
 I was hired before graduating by the same company where I did my placement." - Katie, graduate post-production sound editor, Urban Post

 Take action with a fast-paced career in the growing film and television production industry.

 Our program has prepared hundreds of graduates for a range of permanent and freelance positions in television, feature film production and post-production.
 These positions include writing, directing, producing, camera operation, lighting, sound recording, and picture and sound editing.
 Additionally, graduates work in casting, location scouting, marketing and distribution.
-Opportunities in Canada’s flourishing TV, film and entertainment industries are abundant, and the knowledge you will acquire about the business will help you find your role in the $1.29 billion (in 2014) spent on film and media production in Ontario.
+According to Ontario Media Development Corporation, Ontario's film and TV industry supported more than 35,000 jobs in 2016 and contributed $1.7 billion to Ontario's economy.

 Humber works with our industry partners to use their expertise in designing the program, ensuring you earn a credential that industry respects and opens doors for you.

 As part of a Short Doc Contest, TVO aired Humber's FMTV's "None of the Above" on February 26th, 2017.

 FMTV thesis film "Land of Nod" wins Runner-Up in Best Live Action category in Canada's Top Ten Student Shorts Programme on January 14, 2017.

 Humber College Film & Television Production Advanced Diploma Program's "The Land of Nod" (2016) makes TIFF Top Ten and was screened as part of the 16th Annual Canada's Top Ten Film Festival in January 2017.